lilliputten/march-tales/tales_django/templates/content/about-en.md

 - **This website**, where all my works are collected in a convenient format.

 - On [**YouTube**](https://youtube.com/@bibliocaty) you will find the full versions of my audio tales.

 - On the page in [**VKontakte**](https://vk.com/club227997256) and in [**Telegram**](https://t.me/cat_andersen) I'm sharing new stories, announcements and interesting facts about fairy tales.

 ### Conclusion

-I'm glad you took a look at my page!
-I hope my voiced fairy tales will give you cozy evenings and inspire you to new dreams.
+Thank you for visiting my page!
+I hope my audio stories will give you cozy evenings and inspire you to new dreams.
 Subscribe, listen and share your impressions — together we will make the world a little more magical!